A Russian missile attack on Kyiv injures more than 50 people as Ukraine pleads for more Western help

 “The effectiveness of Western weaponry in the hands of Ukrainian soldiers is beyond doubt,” Yermak wrote on Telegram.

-As winter sets in and hampers troop movements, allowing little change along the front line, air bombardment plays a growing role in the war.
-Ukrainian officials have warned that Russia will target energy infrastructure to cause power outages and blackouts like it did last winter.

-Cyberattacks are also a busy battleground.
-Ukrainian telecom provider Kyivstar, which serves more than 24 million mobile customers across the country, said its services were disrupted Tuesday by a "powerful" attack by hackers.
-It also disrupted the air raid warning system in part of the Kyiv region, according to the head of the Kyiv regional administration, Ruslan Kravchenko.

-Associated Press reporters Jan M. Olsen in Copenhagen, Denmark and Yuras Karmanau in Tallinn, Estonia contributed.
+Associated Press writers Jan M. Olsen in Copenhagen, Denmark and Yuras Karmanau in Tallinn, Estonia contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine